Arjuna supplement herb information, benefit,

 Terminalia arjuna bark has triterpene glycosides, termiarjunoside I and termiarjunoside II, arjunetoside, together with oleanolic, arjunolic and arjunic acids, and a cardenolide.
 Arjunolic acid, a triterpene and a potent extract and protects the heart from necrosis in rats.
 Arjunolic acid treatment prevents the decrease in the levels of powerful antioxidants such as superoxide dismutase, catalase, glutathione, alpha-tocopherol, and ascorbic acid.
 Other chemical evaluations have found18,19-secooleanane-type triterpene glycosyl esters, namely arjunasides A-E, along with ursane type triterpene glucosyl esters.

-Purchase Arjuna pills, 550 mg dosage, 60 capsules
+Purchase Arjuna supplement pills, 550 mg dosage, 60 capsules

 Suggested use: Take one capsule once a day or as suggested by your health care provider.
 Since there are few human studies, it is difficult to know the proper dosage and how it interacts with prescription medications.